How Much Are Online MBA Programs? A Guide to the Cost of Business School

 Building relationships with peers is a large part of completing an MBA program.
 This can often be difficult to accomplish with distance learning, but some programs overcome this with student clubs.
 These clubs are typically centered around concentrations such as finance, marketing, or entrepreneurship.
 In these clubs, students often will complete consulting projects, participate in competitions, and even launch their own companies providing valuable real-world experience and strong resume-building projects.

-All the big-ticket schools offer networking opportunities through exclusive online student clubs; once again, this feature only appears at a few of the least costly schools.
-Larger schools may even have in-person student clubs based in metropolitan areas that distance learning students can take advantage of.
+All the big-ticket schools offer networking opportunities through exclusive online student clubs; this feature only appears at a few of the least costly schools.
+Larger schools may even have in-person student clubs based in metropolitan areas that distance-learning students can use.

 The Bottom Line

-High-priced schools typically offer more of the features that the best-qualified applicants demand in online MBA programs.
-Moreover, a robust correlation indeed exists between price and program quality as measured by rankings like those published by U.S. News or the Poets and Quants inaugural chart of their top 25 online MBA programs.
+High-priced schools typically offer more features that the best-qualified applicants demand in online MBA programs.
+Moreover, a robust correlation exists between price and program quality as measured by rankings like those published by U.S. News or the Poets and Quants’ inaugural chart of their top 25 online MBA programs.

 However, that price/quality correlation doesn’t apply in every case.
 Because of remarkable exceptions, such as the new iMBA program offered by the University of Illinois, there’s plenty of hope for online MBA program applicants looking for a quality education that’s also affordable.